1. Home

 Share this post.
 Share the Journey!

-Today you are going to learn how to use antique coffee grinders as home decor pieces!
+Learn how to use antique coffee grinders as home decor pieces!

 It doesn’t matter what time of day it is; the smell of coffee is so comforting and brings about very cozy feelings and is a universal element that brings people together.
-What could be better than that?
 But did you also know you can absolutely use antique coffee grinders as home decor pieces?
+Today we’re talking about the history of coffee grinders, how they were used, and how you can use them in your home today.

 The earliest coffee grinders weren’t even coffee grinders at all!